FAQ

 Discuss your concerns with your dentist; in most cases, he or she can treat the cause.
 If your mouth is healthy, your dentist may refer you to a physician to determine the cause of the odor.

 Amalgam fillings are made from a blend of copper, silver, tin, and zinc, bound by elemental mercury.
 Dentists have used this blended metal to fill teeth for more than 100 years.
-However, there are some concerns about the safety of amalgam fillings, and claims that the vapor and minute particles from the mercury can cause health problems.The American Dental Association has investigated the fillings and declared them safe, saying studies have failed to find any link between silver containing mercury (which is used by up to 76% of dentists) and any medical disorder.
-The Center for Disease Control, the World Health Organization, the Food and Drug Administration, and otherorganizations support silver fillings as safe, durable, and cost effective.According to the U.S. Public Health Service, the only reason not to use silver fillings is if the patient has an allergy to any of the components.
+However, there are some concerns about the safety of amalgam fillings, and claims that the vapor and minute particles from the mercury can cause health problems.
+The American Dental Association has investigated the fillings and declared them safe, saying studies have failed to find any link between silver containing mercury (which is used by up to 76% of dentists) and any medical disorder.
+The Centers for Disease Control, the World Health Organization, the Food and Drug Administration, and other organizations affirm that silver fillings are safe, durable, and cost effective.
+According to the U.S. Public Health Service, the only reason not to use silver fillings is if the patient has an allergy to any of the components.
 There have been fewer than 100 reported incidents of such allergies, out of millions of fillings throughout the decades.

 There are numerous alternatives to silver fillings, including composite (tooth-colored), porcelain, and gold.
 If you have concerns about amalgam, talk to your dentist to determine the right choice for you.

-At a minimum, you should visit the dentist for a check-up and cleaning at least twice a year.
+At a minimum, you should visit the dentist for a checkup and cleaning at least twice a year.
 Your dentist may recommend more frequent visits if you have a history of periodontal disease or other concerns.
 Regular exams and cleanings are essential to preventing dental problems and keeping your mouth healthy.
 At your visit, your dentist and dental hygienist will:

 • Clean your teeth and check for cavities